thdim/cheat-sheets/Vue.md

 ### Mutations

-use them to update the store data
+use them to update the vuex store data
 `const store = createStore({`
   `state() {`
     `return { counter: 0 }`